Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Analysis of the Fermi LAT Data

-As shown in \citet{gabici07}, the contribution of Bremsstrahlung emission in passive clouds is expected to be relevant only below 100 MeV, when the electron to proton ratio is $e/p<$0.1.
-Considering the typical estimated ratio of $e/p\sim\rm 0.01$ in the galaxy \citep{drury12}, Bremsstrahlung contribution to the gamma-ray emission can be safely neglected when modelling passive clouds (see also Appendix \ref{apendix2}).
-To estimate the background, we calculate only the contributions from IC and H1 related emission using GALPROP\footnote{http://galprop.stanford.edu/webrun/} \citep{galprop}, which uses information regarding CR electrons, interstellar radiation field (ISRF) distributions and 21\,cm radio data.
+As shown in \citet{gabici07}, the contribution of bremsstrahlung emission in passive clouds is expected to be relevant only below 100 MeV, when the electron to proton ratio is $e/p<$0.1.
+Considering the typical estimated ratio of $e/p\sim\rm 0.01$ as determined in observations of cosmic ray abundances at Earth \citep{hillas05}, bremsstrahlung contribution to the $\gamma$-ray emission can be safely neglected when modelling passive clouds (see also Appendix \ref{apendix1}).
+To estimate the background, we calculate only the contributions from IC using GALPROP\footnote{http://galprop.stanford.edu/webrun/} \citep{galprop}, which uses information regarding CR electrons and interstellar radiation field (ISRF).
+Isotropic templates related to the cosmic ray contamination and extragalactic $\gamma$-ray background are also included in the analysis.

-To derive the gamma-ray emission from each GMCs we used templates generated from CO data assuming that gamma-rays trace the spatial distribution of the molecular gas.
-The residual maps after fitting the gamma-ray emission using the templates derived from the clouds do not show any significant excess, proving the good agreement in the location of the gamma-ray emission and the clouds.
-Point-like sources from the 2FGL catalogue \citep{2fgl} which appear within the ROI were also included in the analysis.
-We applied \emph{gtlike} and a binned likelihood analysis to obtain spectral features and Test-Statistics (TS) values for each clouds (see Table \ref{tab:2}).
+To derive the $\gamma$-ray emission from each GMC we used templates generated from dust opacity maps derived by the Planck collaboration \citep{planck}, where we assumed that $\gamma$ rays trace the spatial distribution of the molecular gas.
+It should be noted that both the Planck map and CO map have an angular resolution lower than 0.1 degree, which is better than or similar to the counts map of Fermi LAT, so it can be used as the templates in the Fermi LAT analysis.
+Point-like sources from the 2FGL catalogue \citep{2fgl} that appear within the ROI were also included in the analysis.
+To perform the likelihood analysis, we defined inner circle centred at the ROI centre with a radius of $5^{\circ}$.
+The normalization of the point sources inside the inner circle and all the diffuse templates were left free in the analysis.
+The parameters of the point sources outside the inner circle were fixed to the catalogue value.
+We applied \emph{gtlike} and a binned likelihood analysis to obtain spectral features and test-statistics (TS) values for each clouds (see Table \ref{tab:2}).\\

+The residual signal-to-noise (S/N) maps, after fitting the $\gamma$-ray emission using the templates derived from the clouds, are shown in Fig.\ref{fig:res}.
+These maps were derived by dividing the residual counts map with the square root of the raw counts map.
+All the maps are scaled from $-3$ to $3$, corresponding to $\pm 3$ standard deviation.
+For seven out of the eight maps, all the residuals are within $\pm 3$ standard deviation.
+The only exception is $\rho$~Oph, which is overlaid with several strong point sources.
+Thus the spectral energy distribution (SED) we derived for this cloud is less reliable.